zinqlabs/stagehand/README.md

 1. run `pnpm build`
 2. run `npm pack` to get a tarball for distribution

-## Credits
+## Acknowledgements

 This project heavily relies on [Playwright](https://playwright.dev/) as a resilient backbone to automate the web.
-It also would not be possible without the awesome techniques and discoveries made by [tarsier](https://github.com/reworkd/tarsier), and [fuji-web](https://github.com/normal-computing/fuji-web).
+It also would not be possible without the awesome techniques and discoveries made by [tarsier](https://github.com/reworkd/tarsier), and [fuji-web](https://github.com/fuji-web).

+[Jeremy Press](https://x.com/jeremypress) wrote the original MVP of Stagehand and continues to be a major ally to the project.

+## License

+Licensed under the MIT License.

+Copyright 2024 Browserbase, Inc.